DIPLille/moodle-mod_pod-filter/README.md

 # Moodle - Filter Pod
-This is the version Beta 0.1 of moodle-mod_pod-filter.
-That means that this version is still in development and you might encounter bugs or issues that will not be present in the final version.
+This is the version 1.1.0 of moodle-mod_pod-filter.

-Add a filter for urls of videos from pod and convert them to iframe to simplify the integration of videos in courses.
+Add a filter for urls of videos from Pod and convert them to iframe to simplify the integration of videos in courses.

 ## Description
-Pod is a video sharing platform. with the mod link that points to Pod video content are converted to a embed code.
+Pod is a video sharing platform.
+With this mod, links that point to Pod video content are converted to an embed code.
 Here is a list of the types of link that can be converted :

 ```
 https://pod.univ.fr/video/test_video/